nikouu/HttpClientBenchmarking/README.md

 ## Test Scenario

-1. Firing off requests for some JSON data to a given endpoint for some JSON data.
+1. Firing off requests for JSON data from a given API
-1. The data is then deserialized.
+1. The data is then deserialized

 There are nine ways of using `HttpClient` to get JSON data and they are compared for n = 10, 100, 1000, 10000 JSON object sizes.